-I participated in The Great Food Blogger Cookie Swap this year.
+I made these green tea cookies for The Great Food Blogger Cookie Swap this year.
 It was a fun project.
 Each participant was given three bloggers to send a dozen cookies to, and three different bloggers also sent them cookies.
 It was top secret Santa stuff.

 Well, without further ado, here is my little contribution to the Great Food Blogger Cookie Swap body of knowledge, my Spiral Matcha Green Tea Cookies recipe.